godaddy/gasket/packages/gasket-plugin-analyze/README.md

 This plugin utilizes [webpack-bundle-analyzer] and as such, all of it's [plugin options] are available for tuning for both both `browser` and `server` analysis reports.
 Do so by setting the `bundleAnalyzerConfig` property in the gasket.config.js.
-The analyze-plugin defaults `analyzeMode` to `static`, and outputs the reports to a `reports` dir at the root of the project.
+The analyze plugin defaults `analyzeMode` to `static`, and outputs the reports to a `reports` dir at the root of the project.

 #### Example